Ensath/War/README.md

 node main.js 2 12 3

+By default, the game runs automatically.
+If you wish to have the game progress only when the user hits enter, add "userinput" as a command line argument.
+For example, to a standard 52 card game with user input required to progress, any of the following would work:

+node main.js userinput
+node main.js 4 13 2 userinput
+node main.js userinput 4 13 2

 To run unit tests, make sure npm (Node package manager) and mocha (a JavaScript test framework) are installed, then run the following command:

 npm test